Hoping to start a t-shirt printing business or a clothing brand soon?

 As the term implies, t-shirt printing refers to the art or process of, well, printing on a t-shirt.
 The t-shirt’s artwork, which can be an intricate design, lettering, or image, is applied or printed onto the t-shirt using one of the various printing methods, as mentioned earlier.

 These printed t-shirts can then be sold commercially.
-In fact, one of the most popular business ideas predicted for 2020 is t-shirt printing or starting a clothing line!
+In fact, one of the most popular business ideas is selling custom t shirts or starting a clothing brand line!

 II.
 The history of the t-shirt printing industry